 Combustible Roof Replacement Incentive Program

 The Town of Banff is offering financial incentives to homeowners whose homes have an unrated combustible roof system.
+To date, 114 property owners have used a rebate to help replace their combustible roofs.
+There are 211 homes in the community that still have wood shake or shingle roofs.

 To Apply for the Program